roobottom/roodesign-2022/source/work/vat-repayment-tracker.md

 The integrated tracker was never going to fly as it meant we’d have to hand the work over to another team.
 When cost centers have more sway than user need all you can do is roll with the punches, but it’s a shame when business structure imposes itself on the UX.

+{% gallery [{
+  url: '/assets/images/work/vat-repayment-tracker/vat-account-itegration.png',
+  alt: 'A screenshot showing where we could have added VAT repayment information into the existing VAT account' }],
+'A concept where repayments are shown in place of payment due on the VAT account dashboard.
+Blending the tracker with the VAT account may have worked, but we didn’t get the opportunity to test it.', 'text',
+'shadow'
+%}

+#### The third-party tracker
+Thanks to the Making Tax Digital programme, VAT payers were now submitting tax returns from MTD compatible software.
+We thought it probable that people would want to see any repayments progress in the same place, too.
+We thought providing an API would be an ideal addition to any service hosted on GOV.UK.
+The business agreed but proposed funding the API work as part of a possible second phase.

+#### The “deluxe” tracker
+The deluxe tracker was created to show complete information about repayments.
+By providing a full history of statuses with an explanation of what they meant, we could hit every one of the user needs.
+Thankfully, the business agreed and green-lit further work on this solution.